Can an ATV Flip? Common Causes and How to Avoid It

 Many ATVs have front and rear cargo racks to bring your cargo.
 But if you don’t distribute the weight correctly, the bike may become unstable and more likely to tip when cornering or going up and down hills.

-A common error is placing all cargo at the rear racks with no weight at the front.
+A typical error is placing all cargo at the rear racks with no weight at the front.
 This may cause the ATV to wheelie and tip backward when going up hills or from hard acceleration.

 How Not to Flip an ATV Due to Poor Cargo Weight Distribution or Overload:

 • Dispense any cargo according to the manufacturer’s recommendations.
 The typical weight distribution on ATVs is 33/66, meaning the weight on the front rack should be about half of what you have on the rear.
-This ratio may vary tho, depending on brand and model.
+This ratio may vary, tho, depending on brand and model.

-• Do not exceed your ATVs rated cargo capacity.
+• Do not exceed your ATV’s rated cargo capacity.
 It is better to go two turns or bring a trailer.

 Related: How Much Weight Can an ATV Carry?
 (Cargo and Rider)